petephilipson/StatisticalModelling/docs/analysis_des_exp 3.md

 \color{red}{Y_{ij} = \mu + \alpha_i + \beta_j + \gamma_{ij} + \epsilon_{ij}}
 \]

 where we make similar assumptions to the randomised block structure, but we additionally have the term, $\gamma_{ij}$, which denotes the interaction between the two factors.
-Now, any term with $i$ or $j$ equal to 1 is set to zero to avoid over-parameterisation.
+Again, any term with $i$ or $j$ equal to 1 is set to zero to avoid over-parameterisation.
 Interaction terms can only be fitted if there is replication for at least some of the combinations of the two factors.
 Thus we could not have fitted an interaction term in the previous examples.

 ### Example: Two-way anova with interactions for the yeast data {-}
 As part of an investigation of toxic agents, 48 yeast strains were allocated to three poisons (I, II, III) and four treatments ($A, B, C, D$).
 Each poison-treatment combination occurred four times and the response was survival time (measured in tens of hours).
 A snapshot of the data are given below: